WHAT WE DO

 The purpose of the EPC is to promote and defend the collective interest of European athletes with disabilities as represented by their National Paralympic Committee (NPC) or equivalent national body, International Organisation of Sports for the Disabled or International Paralympic Sport Federation in membership of EPC, without discrimination on the grounds of religion, economics, disability, gender, language or ethnic origin.

 The EPC aims are to provide sports programs and initiatives for sports for persons with a disability for example by holding a Para-disability European Youth Games each second year and to increase the participation rates in a sport in the less Economically Affluent zones of Europe.
 The strategy is also to increase participation rates of women in sport throughout Europe.

 The EPC was founded as the IPC European Committee in November 1991 and adopted its current name in 1999.
 In 2008 the permanent Office and Headquarters was established in Vienna, Austria.
 The EPC is composed of forty-seven National Paralympic Committees and the European branches of four disability-specific International Organisations of Sports for the Disabled.

 A General Assembly, held every two years, is the supreme governing body of EPC.
 All members are entitled to send delegates to the assembly.
 The EPC Executive Board (formerly known as the Executive Committee) is elected every four years by the members at the General Assembly.
-The committee is made up of the President, the Secretary General, the Treasurer, the Technical Officer, the Athletes' Representative and four Members-at-large.
-Besides the Executive Board, the daily duties are carried out by an office manager situated in Vienna.
+The committee is made up of the President, the Vice-President, the Treasurer, the Technical Officer, the Athletes' Representative and four Members-at-large.
+Besides the Executive Board, the daily duties are carried out by the Head of Office situated in Vienna.